usarscotus/legal-directory/frcp/rule_59.md

 (a) In General.

-&nbsp;&nbsp;(1) Grounds for New Trial.
+1. Grounds for New Trial.
 The court may, on motion, grant a new trial on all or some of the issues—and to any party—as follows:

-&nbsp;&nbsp;&nbsp;&nbsp;(A) after a jury trial, for any reason for which a new trial has heretofore been granted in an action at law in federal court; or
+    - (A) after a jury trial, for any reason for which a new trial has heretofore been granted in an action at law in federal court; or

-&nbsp;&nbsp;&nbsp;&nbsp;(B) after a nonjury trial, for any reason for which a rehearing has heretofore been granted in a suit in equity in federal court.
+    - (B) after a nonjury trial, for any reason for which a rehearing has heretofore been granted in a suit in equity in federal court.

-&nbsp;&nbsp;(2) Further Action After a Nonjury Trial.
+2. Further Action After a Nonjury Trial.
 After a nonjury trial, the court may, on motion for a new trial, open the judgment if one has been entered, take additional testimony, amend findings of fact and conclusions of law or make new ones, and direct the entry of a new judgment.

 (b) Time to File a Motion for a New Trial.
 A motion for a new trial must be filed no later than 28 days after the entry of judgment.